mit-ll-ai-technology/maite/docs/source/tutorials.rst

    tutorials/basic_evaluation

-These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain how MAITE works.
+Tutorials only focus on practical steps towards concrete outcomes, and thus they do not explain how MAITE works.
 To gain a deeper understanding of the technical details here, please refer to the :ref:`maite-reference`.